fungenomics/scCoAnnotate/README.md

       - tool2

 # consensus method
-consensus_tools:
+consensus:
+      tools:
-      - all
+            - 'all'
+      type:
+            majority:
+                  min_agree: <minimum agreemeent to use>
+            CAWPE:
+                  mode: <CAWPE MODE>
+                  alpha: <alpha value>

 # benchmark parameters
 benchmark:
       n_folds: <number of folds to use in the benchmarking>

 # additional parameters
 scHPL:
       threshold: 0.25
 ```

 ### Option 2: Copy the whole default config and add it as an extra config file in the snakemake command